 We did a road trip in the fall to visit Chicago for the first time.
 It was such a great town to visit.
 The Intercontinental Chicago was a tourist destination all on its own with its Medinah history.
 The architectural wonders throughout the city kept us entranced.
 We found so much great food to keep us energized as we walked the city for days.

 Our trip to Chicago was such a success that we planned a trip in mid-December to see the holiday season in New York City (NYC).
 NYC was decked in holiday trimmings everywhere we visited.
 We walked day and night and got new views of the city that never sleeps.
+I’m disappointed that we didn’t get the chance to visit some of the other neighborhoods here though.
 We managed to see both a Broadway play “The Bands Visit” and the Rockettes Christmas Special at Radio City Music Hall.
 It was a great way to wrap up the year.

 Our reflections on 2017 travel included some long trips but also a bunch of smaller trips.
 This mix let us keep exploring even when we were home for longer stretches of time this year.